The Beilstein Journal of Nanotechnology

 All articles published in the Beilstein Journal of Nanotechnology are freely accessible for everyone immediately upon publication: no user registration is required.
-The journal has been awarded the Directory of Open Access Journals (DOAJ) Seal and is a member of the Open Access Scholarly Publishers Association (OASPA), confirming an exceptionally high level of publishing standards.
-The journal is also a member of the Free Journal Network.
+The journal has been awarded the Directory of Open Access Journals (DOAJ) Seal and collaborates with other nonprofit organizations and initiatives to promote nonprofit scholarly publishing.

 - No Publication Fees

 The publication of all articles in the Beilstein Journal of Nanotechnology is free of charge.
-The journal is published and fully financed by the Beilstein-Institut – publishing in the journal is offered without the imposition of any article processing fees or other publication charges.
+The journal is published and fully financed by the Beilstein-Institut – publishing in the journal is offered without any article processing fees or other publication charges.